 Anamorphics change how light travels within the lens setup, and in some cases red, green and blue light are seperated, which results in an RBB split called chromatic aberration.
 This RGB split mostly happens towards the edge of the image.
 It could either ruin an otherwise perfect image, or be a visually interesting effect.
 Special diopters to fix chromatic aberrations are available, like the much sought after Tokina +0.4 achromatic diopter.

 Some people wonder whether it's worth diving into the complex and expensive world of anamorphics to get the ‘cinematic look', when faking the look through lens modifications and plug-ins offer visually comparable alternatives.
 I'd say experimenting with anamorphics is informative and it boosts creativity.
-It taught me a lot about the history of cinema, imaging and optics, and I got a more technical-creative approach towards video production.
+It teaches a lot about the technical and creative history of cinema, like the progression of framing shots throughout time, depending on available technology and popular taste.

 There is a wide variety of anamorphic adapters available.
 In general, you can choose between a single focus, or a double focus anamorphic adapter.
 A single focus anamorphic adapter means that you can focus through the anamorphic adapter with just the taking lens.
 Double focus means that you need to focus both the taking lens and the anamorphic adapter, to set your focus.
 This may seem annoying at first, after a while it gets easier to guess distances between your camera and objects/subjects and you learn to focus by guessing the distance.
 There is also special 'Single Focus Solutions' available, like a variable front diopter, to change a double focus setup into a single focus setup.
 These can be quite expensive, but as the demand for anamorphics and single focus solutions are growing, new and affordable setups are being released.